Ross Ford

-Ross William Ford (born 23 April 1984) is a Strength and Conditioning coach for the Scottish Rugby Academy.
-He was previously a Scotland international rugby union player who played as a hooker.
-He made 110 test appearances for Scotland, making him their most-capped male player.
+Ross William Ford (born 23 April 1984) is a Scottish former rugby union player who is currently strength and conditioning coach for the Scottish Rugby Academy.
+He made 110 test appearances as a hooker for Scotland, making him their highest-capped male player.
 He played in three World Cups (2007, 2011 and 2015) and toured with the British & Irish Lions in 2009, making one appearance.

-Ford played professional rugby for Border Reivers (2002–2007) and then Edinburgh Rugby between 2007 and 2019.
+Ford played professional rugby for Border Reivers (2002–2007) and Edinburgh Rugby (2007-2019).

 Rugby Union career

 Amateur career

-Ross Ford grew up in Kelso and went to Kelso High School in the Scottish Borders.
-He played for Kelso Harlequins (u18s) and then Kelso RFC.
+Ross Ford grew up in Kelso in the Scottish Borders and attended the town's high school.
+He played for Kelso Harlequins (U18) and then Kelso RFC.

 Professional career

-In May 2002 Ford signed for Border Reivers, before he had finished school.
+In May 2002, Ford signed for Border Reivers, before he had finished school.

-Ford initially played at loose forward, but was convinced to switch to hooker while at Border Reivers.
+Ford initially played in the back row, but was convinced to switch to hooker while at Border Reivers.

 After the Reivers disbandment in the summer of 2007, Ford was left without a club.
 He initially signed for the Glasgow Warriors in August 2007 but on 18 October 2007 it was announced that he had been transferred to Edinburgh who were back under the Scottish Rugby Union's control in that year.

 Ford made his 150th appearance for Edinburgh in December 2015.